WHATS HOT

 Why Can’t I Take a Hot Bath During ?

-A study from 2003 in The American Journal of Epidemiology stated that the use of saunas and hot tubs during can elevate the chance of neural defects and .
+A study from 2003 in The American Journal of Epidemiology stated that the use of saunas and hot tubs during can elevate the chance of neural defects and miscarriage.
 As a result of this study, medical professionals now advise pregnant women to avoid taking hot baths.

-If you’re looking for relief from your sore muscles, a warm bath can do the .
+If you’re looking for relief from your sore muscles, a warm can do the trick.
 Just be sure that the water temperature is 37 degrees Celsius (104 Fahrenheit) or below.
 You can test the water temperature by dipping your elbow in.
-Your elbow is the most heat-sensitive part of your body, so this is a safer gauge than using your hands or .
+Your elbow is the most heat-sensitive part of your body, so this is a safer gauge than using your hands or feet.
 Another great way to test if the water is the correct temperature is to see if you can get in the bath right away, or if you have to get in gradually.
 If you have to lower yourself into the bath bit by bit, that means the water is too hot.

 You may have heard some rumors about bathing during pregnancy that you need clearing up.
 While taking a hot bath is not recommended during pregnancy, a warm bath is considered safe and can be a great way to relieve pregnancy discomfort.
 So go ahead and enjoy a relaxing bath – your baby will love it too!